 Virgie is smart as HELL.
 I am envious of her education in sexuality, feminism and fat acceptance because she uses it like the sharpest of weapons to critique our diet-obsessed culture and help those living in our fatphobic world.

 The person who writes under the pseudonym “Your Fat Friend” is one of the most eloquent writers about fatness today.
 She writes with such emotion that I feel each of her essays inevitably creates ripples of empathy that support the fat cause.
 I am incredibly grateful for her contributions as a fat activist.

 There is a ton of content being written about body positivity right now.
 Some magazines cover numerous topics and feature a “body positivity” section; others simply try to weave body positivity into everything they do.

 FabUPlus is the first and only print lifestyle magazine for those who are plus-size.
 Their articles are also available online.

 Run by activist Sonya Renée Taylor, this is an organization promoting self-love and empowerment from a radical, intersectional perspective that focuses on the body.
 The organization has many arms, including an online magazine and community.

 This is a brand new lifestyle and fashion magazine that believes in promoting positive body image.
 For now it’s available only online; it’s unclear to me whether they are going to add print as well.

 This online magazine covers topics including body image, social justice and the media.

-Kelsey Miller has documented her entire Health At Every Size and intuitive eating journey in this column on Refinery29.
-She writes with openness and humor, and it’s a good read even now that she has wrapped up the column.
+Kelsey Miller documented her entire Health At Every Size and intuitive eating journey in this column on Refinery29.
+She wrote with openness and humor, and it’s a good read even now that she has wrapped up the column.